Museo Nacional de Bellas Artes de Asunción

 The National Museum of Fine Arts of Asunción (Museo Nacional de Bellas Artes de Asunción), located on Mcal.
-Estigarribia and Iturbe St. in Asuncion, the capital city of Paraguay, displays over 650 works of art, paintings, sculptures, ceramics, prints, photographs, Paraguayan and international artists.
+Estigarribia and Iturbe St. in Asunción, the capital city of Paraguay, displays over 650 works of art, paintings, sculptures, ceramics, prints, photographs, Paraguayan and international artists.
 As well as antique coins, furniture and various objects that belonged to its creator.

 The museum was founded in 1909 by the collector Silvano Godoi, the first director-general of museums and archives in Paraguay.

 In the same building is the National Archives, which houses the largest collection of documents relating to the country's history.

 History

 Arts in Paraguay

 Unlike other Latin American countries, which began after the Conquest a virtually continuous production and valuation of works of art, in Paraguay, the evolution of the arts in general was marked by the difficult course of its history.

 The rich tradition of craftsmanship ethnicities populated the various territories that make up the country today, had no impact recognized during the colonization process.
 However, the arrival of the Franciscan and Jesuit missionaries marked a gradual transformation in music, architecture and, more importantly, at the height of images, which played a decisive role in the ability of native crafts.

 After the expulsion of the Society of Jesus and the decline in the Franciscan presence, there was a sudden interruption in artistic production.
 This situation only began to change timidly in the 19th century with the emergence of two Paraguayan painters: Saturio Rios and Aurelio Garcia, whose arrival coincided with European architects and builders who helped define the urban profile of the city of Asunción, capital of the new republic.